skyler544/SWARC-Arc42/arc42_structure/1_introduction_and_goals.md

 ### Contents

 Short description of the functional requirements, driving forces, extract (or abstract) of requirements.
 Links to the (hopefully existing) requirements documents, with information where to find it.

+### User Registration and Authentication:

+    Driving Forces:
+        Ensure security and accountability.
+        Create personalized user experiences.

+### Profile Management:

+    Driving Forces:
+        Allow users to maintain and update personal information.
+        Enable customization of preferences and settings.

+### Ride Booking:

+    Driving Forces:
+        Provide a quick and user-friendly process for requesting rides.
+        Offer features such as real-time location tracking and estimated arrival times.

+### Driver / User Matching:

+    Driving Forces:
+        Implement algorithms for efficient driver-passenger matching.
+        Consider factors such as proximity, driver rating, and user preferences.

+### Prize Calculation and Payment:

+    Driving Forces:
+        Provide transparent and fair pricing.
+        Support various payment methods for user convenience.
+        Prize calculation based on distance and current demand.

+### Route Optimization:

+    Driving Forces:
+        Optimize routes to ensure timely and efficient journeys.
+        Consider factors like traffic, road conditions, and user preferences.

+### Real-time Tracking:

+    Driving Forces:
+        Enhance user safety and confidence.
+        Enable users to monitor the location of their ride in real-time.

 ### Motivation